 Grant Plains wind farm location

-The wind farm is being constructed on a private land located adjacent to the existing transmission lines in rural Grant County.
+The wind farm is being constructed on private land located adjacent to the existing transmission lines in rural Grant County.

 Grant Plains wind farm make-up